Orthopaedic virtual fracture clinic (Broomfield Hospital)

 Deep Vein Thrombosis (DVT)

-Immobility puts a patient at higher risk of developing a blood clot, otherwise known as a deep vein thrombosis (DVT).
-Some patients require medication to reduce this risk.
-In ED your individual risk assessment for developing a DVT will have been considered by the clinical team and medication prescribed if indicated.
+Immobility puts you at higher risk of developing a blood clot, otherwise known as a deep vein thrombosis (DVT).
+Some patients need medication to reduce this risk.
+In ED, your individual risk assessment for developing a DVT will have been considered by the clinical team and medication prescribed if indicated.

 While every effort is made to try and prevent a DVT developing, it is important to recognise the signs that may suggest a clot is forming.